Nostalgia Advertising Examples from Real Brands: Social Media Ad Ideas

 Nintendo Classic Mini by Nintendo

 Nostalgia marketing is a tactic that Nintendo frequently uses to appeal to its existing fans.
 One prime example of this is the release of the Nintendo Entertainment System (NES) Classic Mini in 2016.
 The miniature replica console was modeled after Nintendo's first gaming console and offered fans a chance to relive their childhood memories.
-The NES Classic Mini was a hit, selling out quickly and driving up demand for Nintendo's newer consoles.
+The NES Classic Mini sold out within hours of launch in November 2016, with Nintendo reporting over 1.5 million units sold in its first six months, a figure that outpaced supply and drove renewed interest in Nintendo's newer consoles.

 Adobe's Photoshop Sketch campaign

-Adobe was able to create an authentic campaign that drove interest in their product, by embracing the nostalgia surrounding a beloved '80s painting guru.
+Adobe created an authentic campaign that drove interest in their product by embracing the nostalgia surrounding a beloved '80s painting guru.

 Bob Ross became popular in the 80s and 90s with his painting show, The Joy of Painting.
 In 2016, he experienced a resurgence in popularity thanks to Netflix adding his show to their lineup.

-Adobe took notice and decide to create a series of tutorial videos showcasing their new product - Adobe Photoshop Sketch.
-They featured a Bob Ross lookalike in a series of tutorial videos to promote the application.
-Adobe worked with Bob Ross Inc. to ensure that every detail was accurate, including the brand of clothing worn.
+Adobe took notice and decided to create a series of tutorial videos showcasing their new product, Adobe Photoshop Sketch.
+The videos featured a Bob Ross lookalike promoting the application, and Adobe worked with Bob Ross Inc. to ensure every detail was accurate, right down to the brand of clothing worn.
+It's a strong example of how partnering with a culturally nostalgic figure can make a product launch feel personal and engaging.

-Nostalgia social media advertising ideas: +38 brand examples
+Nostalgia social media advertising ideas with +38 brand examples

 The classic throwback